desolat/bacnet-docker/README.md

 whois_1    | ; Total Devices: 3
 ```

+To capture the traffic of a container have a look at [capture.sh](capture.sh).

 You can also issue commands as needed from a new, transient container:

 ```